 - Crowd-sourced equity funding – a way for start-ups and small businesses to raise finance from the public.
 They usually rely on raising small amounts from many investors.
 Each investor can invest up to $10,000 a year in business, receiving shares in exchange.

 - Government – most government assistance for small business is in the form of free or low-cost advisory services, information or guidance.
 However, you may be eligible for a grant in certain circumstances, such as business expansion, research and development, innovation or exporting.
 Check out our article on Government grants to see if there is one suitable for your business.

 Business finance is complicated with a myriad of options available.
 Consider the short and long-term needs of your business carefully before choosing one option over another.
-If possible, seek the advice of your accountant or our accountants at Penguin Management are happy to assist to go through the best financing for your business.
+If possible, seek the advice of your accountant or our team at International Accounting Solutions who are happy to help you go through the best financing options for your business.
 Click here to contact us or call 1300 319 870.